-All programs at Bolivar Technical College meet or exceed guidelines from United States Department of Education regarding establishment of satisfactory academic progress.
+All programs at BTC meet or exceed guidelines from the U.S. Department of Education regarding establishment of satisfactory academic progress.
 Students may contact administration for copy of these guidelines.

-Cumulative Grade Point Average (CGPA) Requirements
+Cumulative Grade Point Average (CPGA) Requirements

 Students must meet specific cumulative grade point average requirements at specific points during their enrollment in order to be considered making satisfactory academic progress.
-These requirements are noted in the table below along with Rate of Pace requirements.
+These requirements are noted in the table.
 These requirements will be reviewed at the end of each semester to determine if a student's CGPA is in compliance.